This is a very simple 3-step way to create a really nice abstract text effect, using a couple of Filters and a Layer Style.

-The Final Result:
+The Final Result

 #040022.
 Pick the Gradient Tool, choose the Foreground to Background gradient, and click the Radial Gradient icon in the Options Bar.
 Then create a radial gradient from the center of the document to one of the corners.

-- Create the text using the color #ffffff (White).
+#ffffff.
 The font used is Dan, and the Size is 220 pt.
 If your text is long, you might need to adjust the Leading value to decrease the spaces between the lines.

-- Set the Foreground color to #00f6ff and the Background color to #201948.
-Create a new layer on top of the text layer and call it “Texture”, then make the text layer invisible by clicking the eye icon next to it.
+#201948.
+Create a new layer on top of the text layer and call it Texture, then make the text layer invisible by clicking the eye icon next to it.

 In this step, we will apply a couple of Filters to create the abstract texture.

-- Next, go to Filter -> Render -> Fibers.
+Next, go to Filter -> Render -> Fibers.
 Set the Variance to 10 and the Strength to 2.

-You can change the Zoom value (from the drop down menu or using the – icon) to make sure that you like the color distribution, if not, you can click the Randomize button until you like the result.
+You can change the Zoom value (from the drop down menu or using the icon) to make sure that you like the color distribution, if not, you can click the Randomize button until you like the result.
 Then click OK.

-- You should get something like this.
+You should get something like this.

-- Finally, go to Filter -> Artistic -> Palette Knife.
+Finally, go to Filter -> Artistic -> Palette Knife.
 Change the Stroke Size to 25, the Stroke Detail to 3, and the Softness to 0.

 And we’re done with the texture.

-In this step, we will apply some Layer Styles to add a bit of depth to the text, so that it doesn’t look flat.
+In this step, we will apply a simple Layer Style to add a bit of depth to the text, so that it doesn’t look flat.

 Just use the default values.

 Just check the Anti-aliased box.

-- That’s it!
+That’s it!
 You can use different shades of colors if you like as well.

 Hope you enjoyed this super easy tutorial.